ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_webgpu_dawn/6-render-a-simple-3D-object-part-2.md

 ---
-title: Render a simple 3D object - part 2
+title: Build and run a WebGPU application
 weight: 7

 ### FIXED, DO NOT MODIFY